-Services that are covered for What you must pay when you get these services you Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-We cover: In-Network: There is no coinsurance or copayment for covered preventive dental services.
-In-Network: There is no coinsurance or copayment for covered preventive dental services.
-In-Network: There is no coinsurance or copayment for covered preventive dental services.
-Emergency oral exams, when needed Preventive routine services- Limited to one initial oral exam, one periodic oral exam twice per calendar year, one cleaning (prophylaxis only - does not include periodontal cleaning) twice per calendar year and one set of bitewings twice per calendar year Out-of-Network: You pay a \$45 copayment for each office visit for covered dental services.
-Your costs for in-network or out-of-network routine dental services do not count toward your maximum out-of-pocket amount.
-Out-of-Network: You pay a \$50 copayment for each office visit for covered dental services.
-Your costs for in-network or out-of-network routine dental services do not count toward your maximum out-of-pocket amount.
-Out-of-Network: You pay a \$60 copayment for each office visit for covered dental services.
-Your costs for in-network or out-of-network routine dental services do not count toward your maximum out-of- pocket amount. dental services, your cov , including doctor's offices s Chart.
+Services that are covered What you must pay when you get these services Medicare PPO Blue PlusRx Medicare PPO Blue ValueRx Medicare PPO Blue SaverRx for you • Single tooth dental endosteal implants when implant replaces permanent teeth through second molars; once per tooth in 60 months Coverage for these dental services for Medicare PPO Blue ValueRx and Medicare PPO Blue SaverRx will be provided up to \$500 per calendar year for non-Medicare covered preventive dental services and non-Medicare covered comprehensive dental services combined.
+You are responsible for any amount above the dental coverage limit.
+Note: These services do not apply to your in-network or combined maximum out-of-pocket amount.
+For Medicare-covered dental services, your coverage is described in the "Physician services, including doctor's office visits" section later in this Medical Benefits Chart.
 Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
 In-Network: There is no coinsurance or copayment for an annual depression screening visit.
 Out-of-Network: You pay 20% of the cost for Medicare-covered annual depression screening visit.
 In-Network and Out-of-Network: There is no coinsurance or copayment for an annual depression screening visit.
 In-Network and Out-of-Network: There is no coinsurance or copayment for an annual depression screening visit.